Digital Transformation in Numbers, Trends, and Cases

 Numbers on those “not ready” yesterday and evolving today

 1. According to Accenture, 68% of companies in the world announced the first steps on the path to digital transformation, named their steps implemented, and even solutions that drive their strategy for development.

-Almost 40% of companies claim they are ready to completely change the existing business model or to adapt it as much as possible to the prevailing market conditions if the necessary resources are available.
+Almost 40% of companies claim they are ready to apply a digital business strategy, completely change the existing business model or to adapt it as much as possible to the prevailing market conditions if the necessary resources are available.